rotundasoftware/cartero/README.md

 		}
 	} ],

-	// (default: false) Catero includes built in support for the CommonJS modules, thanks
+	// (default: false) Catero includes built in support for CommonJS style modules, using
-	// to browserify.
-Set this option to `true` to automatically "browserify" your files.
+	// browserify under the hood.
+Set this option to `true` to automatically "browserify" your
-	// (If you use this option, please see browserifyExecuteOnLoad bundle.json property.) browserify : true
+	// files.
+(Also please see the browserifyExecuteOnLoad bundle.json property below.) commonJS : true
 }
 ```